Is home solar power worth it?

 What are the benefits of solar energy?

 When the air is polluted with these toxins, it is unhealthy to breathe and can also negatively impact the ozone layer, plants and animals.
-The installation of solar panels on residential properties can reduce or eliminate the need for utitliy companies to produce as much energy and can decrease the number of harmful pollutants that are omitted into the environment by the production of power.
+The installation of solar panels on residential properties can reduce or eliminate the need for utility companies to produce as much energy and can decrease the number of harmful pollutants that are emitted into the environment by the production of power.

 What is the solar energy cost for a system?